Blog for business? Seriously? Who the hell is going to read that shit? Plenty of people, the trick is to make your business blog worth reading.

 If done right, this shit takes time.

 The act of researching and writing takes time but so does SEO (the organic traffic bit).
-You shouldn’t be blogging if you don’t have the resources because it will be a huge investment.
+Don’t consider blogging if you don’t have the resources.

 A blog for business is exciting stuff (no, seriously, it is).